The Unanimous Declaration of Independence of The Chiricahua Apache Nde Nation

 (8) The United States has international legal duties to rescind and repudiate laws and

 judicial opinions purporting to impede the recognition and free exercise of Indian sovereignty and to recognize Indian nations as sovereigns.
-For the breach of these duties, Indian nations, including the Nde Nation, are entitled to a remedy.
+For the breach of these duties, Indian nations, including the Apache Nde Nation, are entitled to a remedy.

 (9) Should the United States refuse to voluntarily renounce its unilateral claims to govern